Our science curriculum

 You can read more about how our expert groups helped shape our curriculum thinking in our Blog: Collaborating with our science expert group.

-Find out more about how to use our interactive curriculum plans and adapt them for your school in our Guide to our new curricula.
+Find out more about how to use our interactive curriculum plans and adapt them for your school in our help article: A guide to our curriculum plans.

 Our new units and lessons all have a ‘New’ label beside them.